-If you have not yet received your bachelor’s diploma at the time of submission, you can send an official academic transcript (with grades) that reflects the entire period that you have studied at that institution.
-You will still be required to submit your bachelor’s diploma once you receive it; failure to do so will prevent you from entering the programme.
+If you have not yet received your Bachelor’s diploma at the time of submission, you can send an official academic transcript (with grades) that reflects the entire period that you have studied at that institution.
+You will still be required to submit your Bachelor’s diploma once you receive it; failure to do so will prevent you from entering the programme.

 International students can apply to study in graduate programmes at HSE for free through merit-based full-tuition scholarships.
 Applicants can apply for these scholarships once they are admitted to a HSE programme.
-For more information on the process and requirements, visit our Scholarships and Stipends page.
+For more information on the process and requirements, visit our Scholarships page.

 Applications submitted after the scholarship deadline will not be considered for full-tuition scholarships.
 They will be considered for merit-based scholarships only.

 Most programmes require an interview as part of the application process.
 Manager of the programme that you are applying to may contact you about setting up an online interview.

 You can typically expect a response within two to three weeks.
 Please check your online personal account.
 Each application is individually reviewed by the programme admissions committee, so response times may vary.
 If you have not received an update within a month, please contact email@example.com.

 Scholarship decisions are made by university committees and the Ministry of Education of the Russian Federation.
 The International Admissions office has little control over this timeline, but we will keep students regularly updated.

 Requests to change programmes are considered on a case-by-case basis.
 Please contact the International Admissions Office to learn more.